David-Else/developer-workstation-setup-script-debian/README.md

 Leave the default of Gnome as the desktop environment.
 During the installation, do not provide any details for the root account, your user account will then have administrative rights.

-2. Open the terminal and run the following command to install Ansible, Git, and Flatpak:
+2. Open the terminal and run the following command to install Ansible and Flatpak:

    ```
    sudo apt install ansible flatpak